 They might also benefit from the following structure when ordering:

-I’d like + noun phrase (e.g. I’d like a roast beef sandwich.)
+I would like + noun phrase (e.g. I would like a roast beef sandwich.)

 Finally, you can offer them a couple of useful expressions such as: